Constitution Act 1902: Effect of the Constitution of Australia

-The Constitution of Australia sets up the Commonwealth of Australia as a federal polity, with enumerated limited specific powers conferred on the Federal Parliament.
-The relationship between the States and the Commonwealth are dealt with in chapter V, including section 109 which provides that state laws are invalid to the extent of any inconsistency with federal laws.
-For the first two decades, the High Court stayed reasonably true to the "co-ordinate" vision of the framers in which the Commonwealth and the States were both financially and politically independent within their own spheres of responsibility.
-The court did so by adopting the 'reserved state powers' doctrine, combined with "implied inter-governmental immunities", to protect both the Commonwealth and the states from legislative or executive action which "would fetter, control, or interfere with, the free exercise" of the legislative or executive power of the other.
-The High Court emphatically rejected the reserved state powers doctrine in the 1920 Engineers' Case after changes in the composition of the Court.
+The Constitution of Australia sets up the Commonwealth of Australia as a federation, with limited specific powers conferred on the Federal Parliament.
+The relationship between the states and the Commonwealth are dealt with in chapter V, including section 109 which provides that state laws are invalid to the extent of any inconsistency with federal laws.
+For the first two decades, the High Court preserved much of the financial and political independence of the states by adopting the reserved state powers and the implied inter-governmental immunities doctrine.
+These doctrines protected both the Commonwealth and the states from legislative or executive actions which "would fetter, control, or interfere with, the free exercise" of the legislative or executive power of the other.
+These doctrines were subsequently rejected by the court in the 1920 Engineers' Case after the composition of the court changed.

 The High Court has held that the structure and text of the Constitution of Australia is such that the it protects the independence of the State Supreme Courts and a state parliament cannot assign powers that are incompatible with that independence, nor prevent State Supreme Courts from issuing prerogative relief for jurisdictional error.